Stone 101

 Rise: The height of stone; generally refers to veneer stone.

-Rockface: Rock face stone is hand-chipped around the perimeter to produce a bold, convex projection along its face.
+Rockface: Rock face stone is hand-chipped around the perimeter to produce a bold, convex projection along the face.
 This finish creates a more massive appearance than split face.
 Detail character ranges from low to high for fine grain through coarse grain stones, respectively.

 Slate: A fine-grained metamorphic rock derived from clay and shale, which possesses a cleavage that permits it to be split readily into thin, smooth sheets.